UNIV 53rd Annual International University Congress

 The main sessions of the conference take place on Tuesday, April 7, from 10:30 am – 6:30 pm, at the Pontifical University of the Holy Cross (located one block north of Piazza Navona).
 The theme for this year’s conference is “Next Generation Leaders.”
 For more information, visit www.univforum.org.

 Students can participate in the conference in a few ways.
 First, they can attend any lecture or presentation or join the discussion in any of the many seminars.
 Secondly, students can participate more formally in the conference by submitting a paper, a video, or a work of art or participating in one of a number of competitions.

-Write and present a paper on some aspect of the 2019 Theme: The Transformative Power of Work
+Write and present a paper on some aspect of the 2020 Theme: Next Generation Leaders

 - Picking your paper topic: Papers should focus on the theme of this year’s conference.
 The UNIV Forum website provides resources to help you choose a topic, including: a description of this year’s theme, a list of possible paper topics, and a helpful bibliography.
 You should talk to your adviser to help finalize your paper topic.

 - Adviser: A student must have a professor or teacher as an adviser.